A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

 • Total Fringe Benefits: $7.00 per hour

-If the project's required fringe benefits are $10 per hour, but you only provide $7 per hour in actual benefits, you must pay the remaining $3 per hour in additional wages to meet compliance.
+If the project's required fringe benefits are $10 per hour, but you only provide $7 per hour in actual benefits, you must pay the remaining $3 per hour in additional cash wages to meet compliance.

-How to Calculate Fringe Benefits for Prevailing Wage
+How to Calculate Fringe Benefits

-1. Base hourly rate
+1. Basic hourly rate

 2. Fringe benefit amount paid in cash or benefits